Preceptorship in Orthodontics

 All preceptors are expected to conduct a limited research project during their tenure.
 Upon completion of the program, the preceptor will recieve a "Completion of Preceptorship Certificate" as documentation of their participation in the program.

 International preceptors who require visa sponsorship will be supported on the J-1 Student-Non Degree visa.
 For information on the J-1 Student Non-Degree visa, please visit the UCSF International Student and Scholars Office website at https://isso.ucsf.edu/node/386 or send an e-mail to firstname.lastname@example.org.

 In order to qualify for this opportunity, the candidate must have completed dental school from an accredited University in their home country, and have at least two-years of either private practice experience or been on the faculty at a university program.

 The applicant must submit documentation to verify their dental education and also provide at least two letters of recommendation from faculty in the dental school from which they graduated.
 A TOEFL test is required to ensure proficiency in the English language.

-The fee for the three month program is $15,000.
-The applicants are responsible for their own living, housing, health insurance and visa expenses related to the program.
+There is a one-time, non-refundable application fee of $250 USD.
+You may pay by credit card (MC, VISA, AMEX) or by check - please make checks payable to UC REGENTS.
+If accepted, the fee for the three month program is $15,000.
+The preceptors are responsible for their own living, housing, health insurance and visa expenses related to the program.